mszoek/MinecraftNOC/README.md

   * Image rendering can lag the server even though it is in a thread
   * Very little error checking
-  * Removing a sign can cause plugin exception (delete it from config.yml first)
+  * Removing a sign at the wrong time can cause plugin exception

  ## Future Work
   * Robustify and optimize